harness/developer-hub/docs/chaos-engineering/use-harness-ce/governance/governance-in-execution/govern-run.md

 	![which](./static/exec/condition-which.png)

 5. Add the **USING** clause.
 It blocks specific service account.
 You can add more than one service account by clicking the field and adding service account name to it.
+Click **Save**.

 	![using](./static/exec/condition-using.png)